Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 - 6 months

 Long-term Routing and Rover Instrumentation (L-RROI) is a web-based platform that uses the predictability of tau to help the mission teams shift from short-term to long-term planning, increasing efficiency for the Mars 2020 mission.

 Anticipate and Validate

 The current process of obtaining and analyzing tau data is lengthy and inefficient.
 L-RROI processes daily tau data from orbiters and landers and reconstructs it on top of the Martian terrain.
-At a quick glance, scientists can gain situational awareness of dust behavior and plan ahead for a global dust storm.
+At a glance, scientists can gain situational awareness of dust behavior and plan ahead for a global dust storm.
 They can also switch among Mars missions: Mars 2020, Curiosity, and InSight.

 Make Informed Decision

 Understanding the history data is critical for the mission teams to evaluate and assess current rover plans.
-Scientists can use L-RROI to compare and contrast data, identify anomalites, and review data pattern overtime in order to plan, study, and predict future dust behaviors.
+Scientists can use L-RROI to compare and contrast data, identify anomalies, and review data pattern overtime to plan, study, and predict future dust behaviors.

 Dust increases camera exposure time and returns unclear photos.
 Knowing what the photos would look like at a certain time in the mission can help scientists anticipate and avoid wasting rover power on taking images that wouldn't be usable.
 L-RROI helps scientists simulate and compare various opacity conditions from the point of view of the rover.
 Scientists can drop a pin on the map to view past or predicted images.
 They can further compare and contrast images with different tau values to get a holistic view of tau effects.

 Atmospheric opacity (tau) is a measure of optical depth or how much sunlight can penetrate the atmosphere.
 Since Mars is covered with dust, the higher the tau value means there’s more dust in the air, and less sunlight can reach the surface.

-We started off by conducting literature reviews to understand the impact of atmospheric opacity (tau) on past missions and on Mars 2020.
+We started by conducting literature reviews to understand the impact of atmospheric opacity (tau) on past missions and Mars 2020.
 We further looked into other topics such as NASA JPL structure, weather variables, collaboration, and data visualization to develop a holistic understanding of the problem space.